Individual pages from

 .

-A fifth document will offer a score prepared while as a student of
+A sixth document will offer a score prepared while as a student of

 Percival Price, the university's illustrious carillonneur.
 These three of four Pieces Without Expression